AlliedPayment/docs/10 - Maintenance/README.md

 The goal is to have the customer have a friendly message for requests to the UI and the admin during the maintenance window.
 The API needs to return a 503 to signal Malauzai and/or other direct integration partners that the API is down.
 Coordination with the partners is needed.

 ##General Approach
 The general approach proposed is to perform maintenance on Final, then Mock.
 Those can be coordinated internally.

-The time it takes to upgrade Mock will need to be doubled in order to accomodate SQL-A and SQL-B during the production maintenance window.
+If database maintenance is required, the time it takes to upgrade Mock will need to be doubled in order to accomodate SQL-A and SQL-B during the production maintenance window.
 The maintenance window should take a max of one hour.
 If the time on Mock takes more than 30 minutes, we may need to reduce the number of updates and push them to a following maintenance window.

+Wednesday's are the most likely times for maintenance windows.

 ##Service Take Down/Restore Procedure
 1. Coordinate with any partners that are directly integrating.